tesselslate/waywall/doc/SETUP.md

 # Setting up waywall

 > [!NOTE]
-> waywall is still under active development.
-Many features are missing or may
+> waywall is still under development.
+Some features are missing or may not work
-> not work as expected.
+> as expected.

 ## Installing waywall

-### Option 1: Install premade package

-TODO

-### Option 2: Compile from source

 To compile waywall from source, first clone the repo.